Things to Do in Lake Bled

 Ugh, what I would give to go back again.

 I think most of us travelers have seen that iconic photo of The Church of the Assumption settled on an idyllic island in the middle of Lake Bled.
+In fact, ringing the bell is one of the most popular things to do in Lake Bled.

 Be still my beating heart, and keep ignoring the snow outside your window!
 You’ll return to beautiful Slovenia one day, I promise!